peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public bool AllowDuplicateKeys { get; }

-Gets a value indicating whether to disallow duplicate keys when reading BOR objects from a data stream.
+Gets a value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.
 Used only when decoding CBOR objects.

 <b>Returns:</b>